Trevecca Nazarene Trojans: Baseball

 Trevecca has a storied baseball program that reached the NCAA Division II College World Series in Cary, NC in 2021.

 The Trojans have had a number of players drafted in the MLB Amateur Draft.

-The last is Hunter Newman (JR/Chapmansboro, Tenn.), an all-American third baseman, was drafted by the St. Louis Cardinals in the 22nd round with the 671st pick.
+The last is Hunter Newman (junior, Chapmansboro, Tennessee), an all-American third baseman, was drafted by the St. Louis Cardinals in the 22nd round with the 671st pick.
 The previous two Trojans drafted in the Major League Baseball (MLB) Amateur Draft were PJ Francescon and Craig Stem.
 Both were drafted in the 2011 draft.

-Newman is an American Baseball Coaches Association (ABCA)/Rawlings All-American.
-Is a third-team member of the 2015 Daktronics All-American team, making him the first Trevecca or Great Midwest Athletic Conference (G-MAC) player to make that team.
+Newman was named an American Baseball Coaches Association (ABCA)/Rawlings All-American.
+Newman was also a third-team member of the 2015 Daktronics All-American team, making him the first Trevecca or Great Midwest Athletic Conference (G-MAC) player to make that team.
 Two organizations, the ABCA/Rawlings and Daktronics, named him their 2015 Midwest Player of the Year.
 He is the 2015 G-MAC Player of the Year, a G-MAC first team all-conference selection, a ABCA/Rawlings Midwest Region first team honoree, a Daktronics Midwest Region first teamer, and honored as a NCBWA Midwest Region first team member.

-Francescon, from Nolensville, Tenn., was drafted by the Chicago Cubs in the 40th round while Stem was taken by the Los Angeles Dodgers in the 15th round, he was the 464th overall pick, just one pick behind former Trojan Brad Coon who was the 463rd pick in 2005.
+Francescon, from Nolensville, Tennessee, was drafted by the Chicago Cubs in the 40th round while Stem was taken by the Los Angeles Dodgers in the 15th round, he was the 464th overall pick, just one pick behind former Trojan Brad Coon who was the 463rd pick in 2005.

 2011 was the first time Trevecca has ever had two players drafted in the same year.